 What does “transgender” mean, and what does it include?

 The term “transgender” is an umbrella term that includes different things, all having to do with gender identity.
 This can include someone who occasionally enjoys dressing in the clothing of the opposite sex (cross-dresser) or someone who knows that the gender that they feel on the inside of their body does not match the gender that they appear to be on the outside of their body (transsexual).
-Being transgendered is different from being gay, lesbian or bisexual, although some people who are transgendered may also happen to be gay, lesbian or bi.
+Being transgendered is different from being gay, lesbian, bisexual or asexual, although some people who are transgendered may also happen to be gay, lesbian, bi or asexual.
 For those people who are transsexual, and know that the gender on the outside of their body does not match the gender they feel inside, they may sometimes decide to make changes to their appearance in different ways.
 Some people make those changes only through the clothing that they wear, others will work with a knowledgeable physician for hormone treatment, and a relative few will have some form (or many forms) of sex-reassignment surgery.
 The term “transitioning” applies to the period of time when people are making these changes.
 You can find local transgender resources near you, by visiting our resource website, and easily searching through all of our 15,000 listings at www.GLBTnearMe.org .

 Should I come out to my family and friends?